nishtahir/WeatherAppAndroidDemo/README.md

 # Weather app Android
+This was an interview test to demonstrate my capacity to deliver a working application under a time limit (about 3-4 hours) and other constraints.

-Uses open weather map api to display the weather of a given location.
+It uses [open weather map api](http://openweathermap.org/api) to display the weather of a given location.

 ## Uses